VASCAR: Strengths and weaknesses of VASCAR

 The VASCAR system has one major advantage over the RADAR and LIDAR systems also used for determining speed, in that it is not necessary to be in (or close to) the line of travel of the target vehicle.
-RADAR and LIDAR clock speed using the Doppler effect, so a vehicle traveling at an angle in relation to the unit will have a lower speed reading than actual speed.
+RADAR and LIDAR clock speed using the Doppler effect, so a vehicle traveling at an angle in relation to the unit will have a lower speed reading than the actual speed.
 VASCAR, however, can provide an accurate speed clock under any conditions in which both a start and a stop point can be identified.
-It is not even necessary to see the entire course over which the target vehicle travels, so long as that specific vehicle can be identified as it passes the start and end points.
+It is not even necessary to see the entire course over which the target vehicle travels so long as that specific vehicle can be identified as it passes the start and end points.
 The greater the distance (to the limit of the device), the more accurate the average speed.

-The primary weakness of VASCAR is that it can only provide an average speed, in contrast to the near-instant speed readout of a Doppler-effect system.
-Thus, it is possible for a vehicle to be well above the speed limit, then slow to the same amount below the limit for the same period of time, and have a legal speed.
+The primary weakness of VASCAR is that it can be easily falsified.

+A second weakness is that it can only provide an average speed, in contrast to the near-instant speed readout of a Doppler effect system.
+Thus, it is possible for a vehicle to be well above the speed limit, then slow to the same amount below the limit for the same period, and have a legal speed.

-A secondary weakness is that the operator must be able to visually identify the target vehicle and both start and end points, as well as operating the switches at the precise moments necessary.
+A third weakness is that the operator must be able to visually identify the target vehicle and both start and end points as well as operate the switches at the precise moments necessary.